ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-us.md

 In the IPv4 Properties window, select `Use the following IP address`{.action}.
 Enter the IP address which you have retrieved in the first step, then click on `Advanced`{.action}.

-#### Step 3: Add the failover IP in the "Advanced TCP/IP Settings"
+#### Step 3: Add the Additional IP in the "Advanced TCP/IP Settings"

 In the new window, click on `Add...`{.action} under "IP addresses".
-Enter your failover IP address and the subnet mask (255.255.255.255).
+Enter your Additional IP address and the subnet mask (255.255.255.255).

 ![advance configuration section](images/image4-4.png){.thumbnail}